tebe6502/mad-pascal-en-mkdocs/docs/asm.md

 end.
 ```

-From the assembler level we have access to **Mad-Pascal** procedures but only those marked with the modifier `REGISTER`, i.e. those whose parameters are passed through the program registers `EDX`, `ECX`, `EAX` (we are limited to a maximum of three parameters).
+From `ASM` blocks we have access to **Mad-Pascal** procedures but only those that have no parameer or are marked with the modifier `REGISTER`, i.e. those whose parameters are passed through the program registers `EDX`, `ECX`, `EAX` (we are limited to a maximum of three parameters).

 The `KEEP` modifier forces a procedure to remain in the compiled code regardless of whether its use has occurred or not (normally procedures/functions that are not used are eliminated).